 According to the CDC, 88 million adults in the United States have prediabetes [1].
-Identifying patients with prediabetes is vital to delaying or preventing the onset of type 2 diabetes, and research has shown that lifestyle management can prevent progression to diabetes.
-When people with prediabetes follow a healthy diet and engage in 150 minutes of moderate-intensity exercise per week, leading to 5% to 7% loss of body weight, they can reduce their risk for progressing to diabetes by roughly 58% [6].
+Identifying patients with prediabetes is vital to delaying or preventing the onset of type 2 diabetes, and research has shown that lifestyle management can prevent the progression of diabetes.
+When people with prediabetes follow a healthy diet and engage in 150 minutes of moderate-intensity exercise per week, leading to a 5% to 7% loss of body weight, they can reduce their risk of progressing to diabetes by roughly 58% [6].